 by Dan Millman

-Different than the typical personal development book, this enchanting read is part-autobiographical, part-fiction.
+Different than the typical personal development book, this book club suggestion is an enchanting read in part-autobiographical, part-fiction.

 The unique intertwining of his story, philosophy, and wisdom is sure to make an impression on you and do as the cover reads "change your life."